 Ensure that both batteries in the programmer have been charged to the total capacity.
 If you purchased new batteries, they must be fully charged before use.

-It is best practice to remove one battery after each use until you get it right and then continue with the second battery so they can both be fully charged at separate times instead of both being discharged simultaneously.
+It is best practice to remove one battery after each use until you get it right and then continue with the second battery so they can be fully charged simultaneously instead of both being discharged simultaneously.

 If the Saflok hh6 battery is not charging, try this:

-- Try using another power source and make sure that it’s connected properly with no loose connections between its wires and electrical outlets (or you can check it with an ammeter).
+Try using another power source and ensure it’s connected properly with no loose connections between its wires and electrical outlets (or you can check it with an ammeter).

 Check SAFLOK HH6 Programmer Cable